Sleepaway Camp: Filming

-The filming of Sleepaway Camp took place in Argyle, New York near Summit Lake at a camp formerly known as Camp Algonquin.
-In interviews, screenwriter and director, Robert Hiltzik, has said that he attended that camp as a child.
-The movie was filmed in five weeks starting in September 1982 and ending in October on a budget of $350,000.
+Principal photography of Sleepaway Camp took place at Camp Algonquin (which Hiltzik attended himself as a child) in Argyle, New York.
+Filming began in September 1982 and lasted five weeks.
+Hiltzik dedicated the film to his mother, who died in a car accident before production began.
 The film had been storyboarded but after the first day of filming, the film was already behind schedule.
 The storyboards could not be used and were thrown out.
 The trees, with their leaves turning, belie the summer setting of the film.